innabox/cloudkit-aap/collections/ansible_collections/cloudkit/config_as_code/README.md

 oc create secret generic <your AAP organization>-<your AAP project>-cluster-fulfillment-ig --from-env-file=fufillment_creds`
 ```

-#### Configure AAP
+#### Bootstrap AAP configuration

-`config-as-code` collection is embedded into the Ansible execution environment
-provided as part of this repo, we can use it to trigger the initial
+Use the execution environment built in the scope of `cloudkit-aap` to run the
-configuration of AAP:
+playbook that will perform the initial configuration of AAP:

 ```
 cat << EOF > job.yml